Locally finitely presented and coherent hearts: Preliminaries on Grothendieck categories

 \subsection{Finitely generated and finitely presented objects}

-A category $I$ is said to be ({\bf skeletally}) {\bf small} when (the isomorphism classes of) its objects form a set.
-If $\C$ and $I$ are an arbitrary and a small category, respectively, a functor $I\to \C$ is said to be a {\bf diagram} on $\C$ of shape $I$.
-The category of diagrams on $\C$ of shape $I$, and natural transformations among them, will be denoted by $\C^I$.
-A diagram $X$ of shape $I$ is also denoted as $(X_i)_{i\in I}$, where $X_i := X(i)$ for each $i \in \Ob (I)$.
-When any diagram of shape $I$ has a limit (resp.\,colimit), we say that $\C$ has all $I$-limits (resp., colimits).
-In this case, $\lim_I \colon \C^I\to \C$ (resp., $\colim_I \colon \C^I\to \C$) denotes the ($I$-)limit (resp., ($I$-)colimit) functor and it is right (resp., left) adjoint to the constant diagram functor $\Delta_I\colon \C\to \C^I$.
-The category $\C$ is said to be {\bf complete} (resp., {\bf cocomplete, bicomplete}) when $I$-limits (resp., $I$-colimits, both) exist in $\C$, for any small category $I$.

-When $I$ is a directed set, viewed as a small category in the usual way, the corresponding colimit functor is the ($I$-){\bf direct limit functor} $\varinjlim_I\colon \C^I\to \C$.
-The $I$-diagrams on $\C$ are usually called {\bf direct systems} of shape $I$ in $\C$.
-A {\bf direct system} $(X_i)_{i\in I}$ where all the maps $X_{ij}\colon X_i\to X_j$ are monomorphisms is said to be a {\bf monomorphic direct system}.

-Let $\C$ be an Abelian category.
-We say that $\C$ is \begin{itemize} \item (Ab.$3$) (resp., (Ab.$3^*$)) when it is cocomplete (resp., complete); \item (Ab.$5$) when it is cocomplete and direct limits are exact; \item a {\bf Grothendieck} category if it is (Ab.$5$) and it has a generator. \end{itemize} Recall that a Grothendieck category is automatically (Ab.$3^*$) and it has enough injectives.
-In what follows we are going to use the letter $\G$ to denote a Grothendieck category.
+An Abelian category $\C$ is \begin{itemize} \item (Ab.$3$) (resp., (Ab.$3^*$)) when it is cocomplete (resp., complete); \item (Ab.$5$) when it is cocomplete and direct limits are exact; \item a {\bf Grothendieck} category if it is (Ab.$5$) and it has a generator. \end{itemize} Recall that a Grothendieck category is automatically (Ab.$3^*$) and it has enough injectives.

-If $\G$ is a Grothendieck category and $X$ is an object in $\G$, we say the $X$ is \begin{itemize} \item {\bf finitely generated} if $\G(X,-)\colon \G\to \Ab$ commutes with monomorphic direct limits; \item {\bf finitely presented} if $\G(X,-)\colon \G\to \Ab$ commutes with direct limits. \end{itemize} These definitions coincide with the usual ones if $\G$ is a category of modules.
+Let $\G$ be a Grothendieck category, then an object $X$ in $\G$ is said to be \begin{itemize} \item {\bf finitely generated} if $\G(X,-)\colon \G\to \Ab$ commutes with direct unions; \item {\bf finitely presented} if $\G(X,-)\colon \G\to \Ab$ commutes with direct limits. \end{itemize} These definitions coincide with the usual ones if $\G$ is a category of modules.
 In what follows we let

-Note that finitely presented objects are, in particular, finitely generated, that is, $\fp(\G)\subseteq \fg(\G)$; in the following lemma we collect some well-known properties of these two classes of objects. \begin{lema} Let $\G$ be a Grothendieck category.
-The subcategory $\fp(\G)$ is closed under taking cokernels, while $\fg(\G)$ is closed under taking quotients. \end{lema}
+Note that finitely presented objects are, in particular, finitely generated, that is, $\fp(\G)\subseteq \fg(\G)$.
+The following result gives alternative characterizations of the objects in $\fg(\G)$:

-As a consequence of the above lemma, one obtains that a quotient of a finitely presented object is finitely generated (while not finitely presented in general).
-We can now go on proving that the class of finitely presented objects is closed under taking extensions (see Coro.\,\ref{fp_is_closed_under_extensions}); before that, we need to prove a couple of technical lemmas.